Humans are social animals. Take away our ability to readily engage with others and we feel disconnected and trapped.

 Work is stressful, even under normal conditions.
 Research by the American Psychological Association revealed that 64% of employees list their work as the number one stressor in their life.
 That’s why one million workers in the United States miss work every day due to stress.

 But combine this with the unfamiliar demands and restrictions of remote working and social isolation, and the potential for more serious and sustained mental health issues is increased.
 Early studies on the impact of COVID-19 already warn of the potential for a mental health crisis.

-Employers play an important role in helping their staff deal with issues of stress, anxiety and fear in these times.
-Here are some good habits and mindsets, based on recommendations by health and psychology professionals, that HR Managers can promote to help employees build a positive mental outlook and positively impact psychological health during COVID-19.
+Employers play an important role in employee wellness communication which helps staff deal with stress, anxiety, and fear in these times.
+Here are some good habits and mindsets, based on recommendations by health and psychology professionals, that HR Managers can promote to help employees build a positive mental outlook and positively impact psychological health.

 1. Set routines

 Feeling in control is a core part of our psychological resilience.
 But today’s disrupted working environments and restricted movement reduce our feelings of control over our situation.
 The absence of the usual daily structure we rely upon can reduce predictability and certainty.

 Routines instill a sense of purpose and provide valuable structure.
 Encourage employees to set routines for key parts of their day – both work-related and personal.

 Set a time each day for necessary ‘housekeeping’ tasks, such as desktop research, checking system integrity or updating task management boards.
 Schedule regular check-in times with teammates to discuss shared projects or interests.
 Setting – and sticking to – these routines become valuable waypoints in each day.

 This principle is equally effective in the home.
 Encourage employees to set routines around working and playing for them and their family.
 A clinical psychologist writing in the Washington Post advises planning times for everything, while understanding the need to be flexible and adapt as required.